-By Madeline Klein on December 1, 2020 in life hacks
+By Madeline Klein on December 1, 2020 in Life Hacks

 Although you may wish fall could last a little longer, winter is officially here.
 It’s time to prep your ride for the snow, sleet, and ice ahead!

 You support year-round maintenance to help prevent problems from popping up randomly, but now is a perfect time for a little extra prep.
-We recommend couple these short steps to help keep you and your little ones safe on the road to Grandma’s house this holiday season!
+We recommend a couple short steps to help keep you and your little ones safe on the road to Grandma’s house this holiday season!

 Build and Pack a Wintertime Emergency Kit